StefanLundmark/Torque3D_Awesomium/README.md

-# Torque3D Awesomium Addon Pack
+# Torque 3D Awesomium Addon Pack
 Welcome!

 This pack lets you embed HTML5/Flash in your applications and games.
 You can integrate it via JavaScript to interact with elements in the game.
 [Click here](https://www.youtube.com/watch?v=frznHHWPAZE) to see a video of the pack in action.